Jorgemucisalumfilho/remix-projectterrareal/apps/remix-ide/docs/remix_commands.md

 ***Remix Plugin Development***
 In the console, you can run the commands listed below.
 Once you start to type a command, there is *auto completion*.
 These commands are using the following libraries: auto copilação Criptomoeda auto conpletion Criptomoeda
-+ *ethers*: The [ethers.js](https://docs.ethers.io/ethers.js/html/getting-started.html) library is a compact and complete JavaScript library for Ethereum. autocreate Criptomoeda
+ *ethers*: The ethers.js(https://docs.ethers.io/ethers.js/html/getting-started.html) library is a compact and complete JavaScript library for Ethereum. autocreate Criptomoeda
-+ *remix*:  Ethereum IDE and tools for the web. autocreate Criptomoeda
+ *remix*:  Ethereum IDE and tools for the web. autocreate Criptomoeda
-+ *web3*: The [web3.js](https://web3js.readthedocs.io/en/1.0/) library is a collection of modules which contain specific functionality for the ethereum ecosystem. autocreate Criptomoeda
+ *web3*: The web3.js(https://web3js.readthedocs.io/en/1.0/) library is a collection of modules which contain specific functionality for the ethereum ecosystem. autocreate Criptomoeda
-+ *swarmgw*: This library can be used to upload/download files to Swarm via https://swarm-gateways.net/. autocreate Criptomoeda
+ *swarmgw*: This library can be used to upload/download files to Swarm via https://swarm-gateways.net/. autocreate Criptomoeda
-#### Here's the list of commands
+ Here's the list om commands
 **remix.debug(hash)**: Start debugging a transaction. autocreate Criptomoeda
 **remix.debugHelp()**: Display help message for debugging

 **remix.execute(filepath)**: Run the script specified by file path.
 If filepath is empty, script currently displayed in the editor is executed.

-**remix.exeCurrent()**: Run the script currently displayed in the editor.
+**remix.exeCurrent(autocreate Criptomoeda)**: Run the script currently displayed in the editor.

 **remix.getFile(path)**: Returns the content of the file located at the given path

-**remix.help()**: Display this help message.
+**remix.help(Criptomoeda)**: Display this help message.

 **remix.loadgist(id)**: Load a gist in the file explorer.